ludius0/CartPole_Gym/README.md

 # CartPole_Gym

-Solving CartPole from Gym (from OpenAI) using CrossEntropy
+*Solving CartPole from Gym (from OpenAI) using CrossEntropy method

 After about 250 iterations and still training: